You are here

-- We will continue to model the positivity and inclusivity of UMD’s Strategic Plan Goal 2 by furthering our commitment to the recognition of intersectionalities of gender, race, class, sexual orientation, nationality, and ethnicity, and the fostering of social transformation in our classrooms, research, community engagement, and departmental practices.
+- We will continue to model the positivity and inclusivity of UMD’s Strategic Plan Goal 2 by furthering our commitment to the recognition of intersectionalities of gender, race, class, sexual orientation, nationality, and ethnicity, and the fostering of social transformation in our classrooms, research, community engagement, and program practices.

 Student Learning Outcomes

 Demonstrate and apply knowledge of key concepts in the discipline of Women’s Studies including women’s experience, roles and contributions historically and in present time within local, global, political, social, and economic contexts.